smolang/SemanticObjects/manual/source/getting-started.rst

      -i, --input PATH           path to a .smol file which is loaded on startup.
      -r, --replay PATH          path to a file containing a series of shell commands.
-     -t, --tmp PATH             path to a directory used to store temporary files.
+     -o, --outdir PATH          path to a directory used to create data files.
      -v, --verbose              Verbose output.
      -m, --materialize          Materialize triples and dump to file.